Skip to content

 Highlights from the Sir Joshua Reynolds collection

-Joshua Reynolds (1723–92) was the leading portrait painter of the 18th century, and 2023 marks the 300th anniversary of his birth.
+Joshua Reynolds (1723–92) was the leading portrait painter of the 18th century.
 An imaginative and creative artist, his portraits were admired for their innovative compositions and ability to capture an individual’s distinctive personality.
 We look after the largest collection of his works in a historic house setting.

 Who was Joshua Reynolds?